Causal Claims in Economics: Claim-Graph Dataset and Construction

-To facilitate systematic network analysis and aggregation, we standardized the free-text descriptions of the source and sink variables by mapping them to official Journal of Economic Literature (JEL) codes.
+To facilitate systematic network analysis and cross-paper aggregation, we standardized the free-text descriptions of the source and sink variables by mapping them to official Journal of Economic Literature (JEL) codes.
 We created semantic embeddings for each JEL code's overall description, which concatenates the JEL description, guidelines, and keywords.\footnote{The JEL guidelines (available at \url{https://www.aeaweb.org/jel/guide/jel.php}) provide detailed descriptions of each code and are typically a paragraph long.
-Including keywords enhances the semantic specificity of the JEL codes.} By generating vector embeddings of the variable descriptions and comparing them to the vector embeddings of JEL code descriptions using cosine similarity, we identified the most relevant codes for each variable.\footnote{\cite{aipnet} employs a similar vector embeddings methodology in comparing descriptions of product descriptions with Harmonized System (HS) codes to allow for a structured production network that can be mapped to existing economic data.} This process situates each causal claim within the broader context of economic research and allows us to construct a knowledge graph of economic research, mapping and documenting the frontier in causal evidence over time.
-This process is visually summarized in Figure \ref{fig:jel_causal_linkages}, which illustrates our AI-driven approach to analyzing and mapping causal linkages between JEL codes.
-Full details are available in Appendix Section \ref{subsec:appendix_jel_matching}.
+Including keywords enhances the semantic specificity of the JEL codes.} By generating vector embeddings of the extracted variable descriptions and comparing them to the embeddings of JEL code descriptions using cosine similarity, we identified the most relevant code for each variable.\footnote{\cite{aipnet} uses a similar embeddings-based matching approach to map product descriptions to Harmonized System (HS) codes.}

+This mapping situates each causal claim within a standardized conceptual space and enables construction of a paper-level claim graph defined over JEL nodes.
+Figure \ref{fig:pipeline_stages1_3} summarizes the extraction-to-standardization workflow.